MicrochipTech/PIC32MZW1_HUT_Application/README.md

 * iconfig --printBaseTxGainIndex

+baseTxGainIndex <number> is the response. <number> printed will be used in transmit power calculations.
+Check the "Power Calculation" section to see how it is used.

 # Power Calculation

 Formula for calculating TX_Gain_index is “TX_Gain_index = BaseGainIndex + RateOffset - (BaseTXP – desired_txp) * 4 + channel_offset”